Injunctions Defense Lawyers in Fort Myers

 Violating the terms of a temporary injunction may give law enforcement the right to charge the accused of criminal conduct.
 Oftentimes, individuals convicted of knowingly and willfully violating an injunction will be facing a first-degree misdemeanor, which carries a jail term of up to one year.
 Depending upon the type of offense and the circumstances of the claim, the judge may sentence the violator to a maximum of five years in jail, which constitutes a third-degree felony.
 Repeat offenses or subsequent violence can raise the stakes considerably, meaning, that it can elevate a first-degree misdemeanor to a felony in the third-degree.

-The Types of Injunctions in Fort Myers, Florida
+The Types of Restraining Orders in Fort Myers, Florida

 Fort Myers Injunctions for Domestic Violence Allegations